tommarvoloriddle/Bilinear-CNN-Tensorflow2.4-implementation/README.md

 ##### Divided into 2 files.

->Bilinear from output of same backbone network.
+>Bilinear from output of 2 parallel VGG16 ouputs taken from layer 17 from each.

 >Bilinear CNN from 2 custom CNN's of same sized output.